Sichuan Dandanmian ft. Yacai (Dandan Noodles, 担担面)

 - 1/4 to 1/2 teaspoon freshly ground Sichuan pepper see note

 - 4 tablespoons suimiyacai preserved mustard stem

 - 1 tablespoon Shaoxing wine

-- Heat a dry wok until wisps of heat start to rise and add lard (or oil).
-When lard is hot, add the pork and stir-fry until it loses its pinkness.
-Add the Shaoxing wine, sweet wheat paste and salt and continue to stir-fry until the pork is lightly crisp and starts to "pop."
+- While bringing water to a boil in a large pot, heat a dry wok until very hot and add lard (or oil).
+When lard is hot, add the pork and stir-fry, breaking up into very small bits, until it loses its pinkness.
+Add the wine, sweet wheat paste and salt and continue to stir-fry until the pork is lightly crisp.
 Drain the pork and keep in reserve.